Arcsin00/HTB-Support/HTB - Support.md

 export KRB5CCNAME=administrator.ccache
 ```

-And finally we can use impacket's smbexec.py tool to connect to the target using the TGT we aquired to impersonate the administrator account.

 Privileged Shell Access
 -----------------------
+Lastly we can use impacket's smbexec.py tool to connect to the target using the TGT we aquired to impersonate the administrator account.

-Once connected we can check what account we are controlling and we see that we are indeed logged in as the system account.
+Once connected we can check what account we are controlling and we see that we are indeed logged in as the *system* account.
 Navigate around and find any files of interest.
 The root flag can be found at ‘C:\\Users\\administrator\\Desktop\\root.txt’

 ```text-plain
 smbexec.py support.htb/administrator@dc.support.htb -no-pass -k